Los Angeles Extortion Lawyer

 - To accuse the victim or a family member of committing a crime

 Importantly, the defendant doesn’t actually have to hurt the victim to be convicted of extortion in California.
 All that matters is that the defendant threatened the victim with the intent to achieve the specific outcome.
 Keep in mind that attempted extortion is a crime in California, too.
 So, a scheme to extort doesn’t have to be successful for charges to follow.

-What Are the Penalties For An Extortion Conviction?
+What Are the Penalties For An Extortion Conviction in Los Angeles?

 The crime of extortion is charged as a felony under California law.
 That means you could face:

 - A prison sentence of up to four years